 1. PREVENT – to prevent direct contact with the spill during the cleanup process and minimize the risk for infection, disposable protective clothing must be worn.
-This includes gloves, combo mask/safety shield and protective apron.
+This includes gloves, combo mask/safety shield, and a protective apron.

 3. DISINFECT – to properly disinfect the contaminated surface area, use the (SaniZide Plus®) germicidal wipe.
 (This process is critical for preventing any further contamination)

-4. DISPOSE – discard the germicidal wipe, gloves, safety shield and apron into red biohazard bag and dispose of bag as required by your local, state and federal regulations.
+4. DISPOSE – discard the germicidal wipe, gloves, safety shield and apron into a red biohazard bag and dispose of the bag as required by your local, state and federal regulations.

 5. SANITIZE – use the p.a.w.s® wipe to sanitize hands and use soap and water after immediate cleanup is done